Euphrates Dam: Project history

 In 1927, when Syria was a French mandate, it was proposed to build a dam in the Euphrates near the Syria–Turkey border.
 After Syria became independent in 1946, the feasibility of the project was studied and shelved.
 In 1957, the Syrian government reached an agreement with the Soviet Union to build a dam in the Euphrates.
 In 1960, as part of the United Arab Republic, Syria signed an agreement with West Germany for a financing loan.
 In 1965, after Syria left the UAR, a new agreement was reached with the Soviet Union.
 A special government department was created to oversee the construction.
 In the early 1960s Swedish geomorphologist Åke Sundborg worked as an advisor on the dam project with the task of estimating the amount and fate of sediment entering the dam.
 Sundborg developed a mathematical model on the projected growth of a river delta in the dam.

-Originally, the Tabqa Dam was conceived as a dual-purpose dam.
+Originally, the Euphrates Dam was conceived as a dual-purpose dam.
 The dam would include a hydroelectric power station with eight turbines capable of producing 880 MW in total, and would irrigate an area of 640000 ha on both sides of the Euphrates.
 Construction of the dam lasted between 1968 and 1973, while the accompanying power station was finished on 8 March 1978.
 The dam was constructed during the agricultural reform policies of Hafez al-Assad, who had re-routed the Euphrates river for the dam in 1974.
 The total cost of the dam was US$340 million of which US$100 million was in the form of a loan by the Soviet Union.
 The Soviet Union also provided technical expertise.
 During construction, up to 12,000 Syrians and 900 Russian technicians worked on the dam.
-They were housed in the greatly expanded town near the construction site, which was subsequently renamed Al-Thawrah.
-To facilitate the project, as well as the construction of irrigation works on the Khabur River, the national railway system (Chemins de Fer Syriens) was extended from Aleppo to the dam, Raqqa, Deir ez-Zor, and eventually Qamishli.
+They were housed in the greatly expanded town near the construction site, which was subsequently renamed Al-Thawrah (Tabqa).
+To facilitate the project, as well as the construction of irrigation works on the Khabur River, the national railway system (Syrian Railways) was extended from Aleppo to the dam, Raqqa, Deir ez-Zor, and eventually Qamishli.
 Around 4,000 Arab families who had been living in the flooded part of the Euphrates Valley were resettled in other parts of northern Syria, part of a partially implemented plan to establish an "Arab belt" along the borders with Turkey and Iraq in order to separate Kurds in Syria from Turkish and Iraqi Kurdistan.